- Chart

 Key Competitors

-- Sturm, Ruger & Co., Inc. (RGR)
+- Sturm, Ruger & Co.
+Inc. (RGR)

-- American Outdoor Brands, Inc. (SWBI)
+- Vista Outdoor Inc. (VSTO)

 Competitive Landscape